Transport Infrastructure

 Glasgow Airport itself is only 15 minutes from the IFSD via the M8 motorway.

-International business travellers will be impressed by the high number of direct flights to important overseas destinations including New York, Boston, Philadelphia, Toronto, Vancouver, Dubai, Amsterdam, Athens, Barcelona, Berlin, Copenhagen, Frankfurt, Geneva, Isle of Man, Jersey, Munich, Paris, Prague and Stockholm.
+International business travellers will be impressed by the number of direct flights to important business destinations including New York, Toronto, Montreal, Halifax, Vancouver, Dubai, Amsterdam, Barcelona, Berlin, Geneva, Isle of Man, Jersey, Munich, Paris, Prague, Dublin, Madrid, Milan, Dusseldorf, Brussels, Warsaw and Budapest.

-On the UK front, Glasgow Airport offers over 70 flights each week day to all the London airports, as well as connecting with a wide range of important regional business centres.
+On the UK front, there are up to 60 flights per day between Glasgow and the London airports, as well as good connections with a wide range of other important UK regional business centres.

 Road